Bioconductor/bioc_git_transition/doc/faq.md

     `ExamplePackage`: This is being used a place holder for a package name.

+12. SVN `devel` and git `master` branch, similarities and

+13. I'm a Bioconductor developer only on the Bioconductor server.
+I do not have/want a Github account.
+What should I do?
+    **TODO:** This becomes a scenario.
+    Good idea to get one.

 ## More questions?

 If you have additional questions which are not answered here already, please send an email to bioc-devel@bioconductor.org.